fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 ### ZCU106

 * The HPC0 connector on this board supports all 4 ports of the Ethernet FMC.
+This design uses up all 4 GEMs, leaving the ZCU106's on-board Ethernet port unusable.
 * The HPC1 connector only has LA00-LA16 pins connected to the FPGA, therefore our example can only support 2 ports of the Ethernet FMC.
+The ZCU106's on-board Ethernet port connects to GEM3 and is usable in this design.

 ### ZCU102

 * This design supports the ZCU102 Rev 1.0 board.
 Use a commit before 2017/02/13 for the older Rev-D board design.
 Note that the FMC pinouts differ between Rev 1.0 and Rev D: https://www.xilinx.com/support/answers/68050.html
 * The HPC0 design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.
+This design uses up all 4 GEMs, leaving the ZCU102's on-board Ethernet port unusable.
 * The HPC1 design uses 3x GEMs to connect to ports 0-2 of the Ethernet FMC.
 The 4th port is left unconnected because certain pins required by the Ethernet FMC (namely LA30, LA31 and LA32) are left unconnected on the HPC1 connector of the ZCU102 board.
+The ZCU102's on-board Ethernet port connects to GEM3 and is usable in this design.

 ### UltraZed

 * The UltraZed design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.
+This design uses up all 4 GEMs, leaving the UltraZed PCIe Card's on-board Ethernet port unusable.

 ### Trenz TE0808 Starter Kit

 The base board TEBF0808 has a DIP switch that must be set correctly to enable VADJ of 1.8V.
 Set S5-4 to ON in order to set VADJ to 1.8V.

+This design uses up all 4 GEMs, leaving the TEBF0808's on-board Ethernet port unusable.

 ### ZedBoard, MicroZed and PicoZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that you have to power cycle the board.
 When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.

+The on-board Ethernet port on all of these designs is connected to GEM0 and is usable.

 ### Installation of MicroZed, PicoZed, UltraZed, TE0808 board definition files